Best Aluminum Arrows For Hunting Or Target Shooting - My Archery Corner

 Just make sure that you don’t hit anything that is very hard (like a tree).

-Like explained above, aluminum arrows bend much easier than carbon arrows.
+As I explained above, aluminum arrows bend much more easily than carbon arrows.

 Nevertheless, the Game Slayer arrows are great when handled with care and responsibility and their price is fantastic.